 Medford Massachusetts Drug Alcohol Rehab

-Medford, Massachusetts is located in Middlesex County, where nearly 350 residents lost their lives to a drug overdose in 2020.1 If you or someone you love is ready to get help for substance abuse, treatment from an accredited drug or alcohol rehab in Medford could save your life.
+Medford, Massachusetts is located in Middlesex County, where nearly 350 residents lost their lives to drug overdoses in 2020.1 If you or someone you love is ready to get help for substance misuse, treatment from an accredited drug or alcohol rehab in Medford could save your life.
 Detox, inpatient, and outpatient programs are available both in the city and nearby to help you jumpstart your sobriety journey.
 More than 100 addiction treatment centers are situated within 10 miles of the city, most of which take various forms of health insurance.
 More than two dozen local rehab facilities also offer low-cost and free treatment services for uninsured and underinsured persons who may not be able to afford treatment.2

 Treatment Types